 Persecution and conflict in the Middle East, and a declining Christian population make our work increasingly important.
-The ability of families in many of these regions to stay in their home countries is increasingly being threatened by national strife and terrorism and the lack of employment and education opportunities.
-We help care for children, families, refugees and others in need throughout the region, and keep Christianity alive the land made holy by the birth, ministry, crucifixion and resurrection of Jesus.
-We are currently…
+The ability of families in many of these regions to stay in their home countries is being increasingly threatened by national strife, terrorism, and the lack of employment and education opportunities.
+We help care for children, families, refugees and others in need throughout the region.
+We also keep Christianity alive in the land made holy by the birth, ministry, crucifixion and resurrection of Jesus.

-• Proving ongoing emergency funds to the people in Syria and Iraq
+• Providing ongoing emergency funds to the people in Syria and Iraq

 • Supporting 29 parishes, 4 homes for orphans and 3 academic institutions